npm/cli/docs/content/configuring-npm/package-json.md

 ### name

 If you plan to publish your package, the *most* important things in your package.json are the name and version fields as they will be required.
 The name and version together form an identifier that is assumed to be completely unique.
-If you don't plan to publish your package, the name and version fields are optional.
+If you don't plan to publish your package, the name and

 The name field contains your package name.